 There are a few ways to get more plants for your garden.
 You can get seeds or seedlings.
 You can buy mature plants.
 You can also propagate plants.
 If you aren’t sure what that is or how to do it, stick around.
-This is everything you need to know about propagating plants.
+There are ways to propagate plants easily.
+This is everything you need to know about it.

 What plants can be propagated in water?